How Do You Successfully Divorce a Covert or Malignant Narcissist?

 Learn about parallel parenting

-File the contempt action when the narcissist violates the court order
+File the contempt action when your spouse violates the court order

-Did the narcissist not pay the support?
-Your family law attorney should write the narcissist or his or her lawyer a letter.
+Did your spouse not pay the support?
+Your family law attorney should write your spouse or his or her lawyer a letter.

 Did it happen again?
 File the contempt action.
 Few things get a narcissist sweating like facing fines, community service or jail time.